UjjwalRaj18/UjjwalRaj18/README.md

 - 👀 I’m interested in Coding and Socialising.
 - I do like to read books, currently I am reading - Thinking, Fast and Slow.
 - Recently I have lost 32 pounds by being on a calorie deficit diet and hitting the gym.
-- 🌱 I’m currently in My Third Year of Computer Science at McMaster University.
+- 🌱 I’m currently in My Third Year of Computer Science Coop at McMaster University.
 - 📫 You can reach to me via ujjwalraj2003@outlook.com.

 <!---